-As I mentioned earlier, picking out a monetization model is one of the first steps in the monetization process.
+As I mentioned earlier, picking out a mobile game monetization model is one of the first steps in the monetization process.

-To define, a mobile game monetization model is the strategy the developer uses to make money off the game.
+To define, mobile game monetization models are the strategy the developer uses to make money off the game.

-If you look at the free-to-play game listings in the app stores, you will notice they say which monetization model(s) they use.
+If you look at the free-to-play game listings in the app stores, you will notice they say which mobile game monetization models they use.

 This way, the players know what monetization features they can expect from the game.
 For example, if they will need to watch ads or not.